monikamikhaiel/Manara-aws-saa-Final-Project/README.md

   - Create a VPC at least two public and two private subnets across two distinct Availability Zones.
   - Create 2 route tables one for public and one for private route.
   - Create an Internet Gateway (IGW) along with  NAT Gateway (located in a public subnet) for outbound internet access.
-  - Create Application Load Balancer (ALB)
+  - Create Application Load Balancer (ALB) across subnets in `multi-AZ`
   - Create WAF and bound the ALB to it
   - Create ACM certififcat to be added to the Listener to secure traffic
   - Create 3 Security Groups one for ALB access , one for RDS and the third one for EC2